tnware/django-auth-adfs/docs/token_lifecycle.rst

 * The same application registration handles both authentication and resource access
 * Tokens obtained during authentication are managed and refreshed automatically
 * The application can make delegated API calls on behalf of the user
+* The middleware can optionally log out users when token refresh fails

 This middleware is particularly useful for applications that need to make delegated requests to Microsoft services on behalf of the user, or otherwise make additional requests to the Azure AD/ADFS application after the user has been authenticated.

-While not required for basic authentication, it represents an architectural decision and whether you need this functionality depends on your specific requirements and your organization's ADFS/Azure AD configuration.
+`While not required for basic authentication, it represents an architectural decision and whether you need this functionality depends on your specific requirements and your organization's ADFS/Azure AD configuration.`

 How it works
 ------------